Surrender of Japan: Further surrenders and resistance

 A nearly simultaneous surrender ceremony was held on 2 September aboard USS Portland at Truk Atoll, where Vice Admiral George D. Murray accepted the surrender of the Caroline Islands from senior Japanese military and civilian officials.

-Following the signing of the instrument of surrender, many further surrender ceremonies took place across Japan's remaining holdings in the Pacific.
-Japanese forces in Southeast Asia surrendered on 2 September 1945, in Penang, 10 September in Labuan, 11 September in the Kingdom of Sarawak and 12 September in Singapore.
+Many further surrender ceremonies took place across Japan's remaining holdings in the Pacific.
+Japanese forces in Southeast Asia surrendered on 2 September 1945, in Penang, 10 September in Labuan, 11 September in the Kingdom of Sarawak, 12 September in Singapore, 13 September in Kuala Lumpur, and 21 October in Padang.
 The Kuomintang took over the administration of Taiwan on 25 October.
 It was not until 1947 that all prisoners held by America and Britain were repatriated.
 As late as April 1949, China still held more than 60,000 Japanese prisoners.
 Some, such as Shozo Tominaga, were not repatriated until the late 1950s.

-The logistical demands of the surrender were formidable.
 After Japan's capitulation, more than 5,400,000 Japanese soldiers and 1,800,000 Japanese sailors were taken prisoner by the Allies.
 The damage done to Japan's infrastructure, combined with a severe famine in 1946, further complicated the Allied efforts to feed the Japanese POWs and civilians.

 The state of war between most of the Allies and Japan officially ended when the Treaty of San Francisco took effect on 28 April 1952.
-The same day this treaty took effect, Japan formally made peace with the Republic of China with the signing of the Treaty of Taipei.
-Japan and the Soviet Union formally made peace four years later, when they signed the Soviet–Japanese Joint Declaration of 1956.
+The same day, Japan formally made peace with the Republic of China with the signing of the Treaty of Taipei.
+Japan and the Soviet Union formally made peace four years later with the Soviet–Japanese Joint Declaration of 1956.

 Japanese holdouts, especially on small Pacific Islands, refused to surrender at all (believing the declaration to be propaganda or considering surrender against their code).
 Some may never have heard of it.
-Teruo Nakamura, the last known holdout, emerged from his hidden retreat in what was now independent Indonesia in December 1974, while two other Japanese soldiers, who had joined Communist guerrillas at the end of the war, fought in southern Thailand until 1991.
+Teruo Nakamura, the last known holdout, emerged from his hidden retreat in what was now independent Indonesia in December 1974, while two other Japanese soldiers, who had joined Communist guerrillas at the end of the war, fought in southern Thailand until 1990.
+One report suggests they fought until 1991.